 Today God answered my prayer as I read, *“Breaking with nearly 15 years of public silence, Sayed Muhammad Tayeb Agha, who until recently was the Taliban’s chief negotiator and head of their political commission, issued a letter about peace talks to the insurgency’s supreme leader over the summer and discussed it in an interview with The New York Times this month, his first on the record with a Western publication in years.”

 It is my intent to reach out to Sayed Muhammad Tayeb Agha, and others (** see boko-haram below) … as enemies reach out in peace in the safety of virtual space.

-Peacemakers on all side welcome to the Global Peace Conference table, a sacred virtual space dedicated to ending war forever.
+Welcome to the Global Peace Conference table, a sacred virtual space dedicated to ending current and future wars.

 Let the listening begin: